Essential Trip Card

 How often can I load a card?

-Cards may be filled once a month, for each month of the reduced transit service.
+Cards may be filled once a month.

 What if I need to take more than $60 worth of taxi trips each month?